BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 tar xvzf l_mkl_11.3.3.210.tgz
 sudo ./l_mkl_11.3.3.210/install.sh
 ```
-Follow the prompt and enter the MKL serial number that you received in the email from intel. <br>The default installation location is /opt/intel - you’ll need this for the next step.
+Follow the prompt and enter the MKL serial number that you received in the email from intel.
+The default installation location is /opt/intel - you’ll need this for the next step.

 f.
 Install and build MXNet: